Otto von Bismarck

-Otto Eduard Leopold, Prince of Bismarck, Count of Bismarck-Schönhausen, Duke of Lauenburg (Note: Otto Eduard Leopold, Fürst von Bismarck, Graf von Bismarck-Schönhausen, Herzog zu Lauenburg, /de/) (/ˈbɪzmɑːrk/; born Otto Eduard Leopold von Bismarck-Schönhausen; 1 April 1815 – 30 July 1898) was a German statesman and diplomat who oversaw the unification of Germany and served as its first chancellor from 1871 to 1890.
-Bismarck's and firm governance resulted in his being popularly known as the Iron Chancellor.
+Otto Eduard Leopold, Prince of Bismarck, Count of Bismarck-Schönhausen, Duke of Lauenburg (Note: Otto Eduard Leopold, Fürst von Bismarck, Graf von Bismarck-Schönhausen, Herzog zu Lauenburg, /de/) (1 April 1815 – 30 July 1898), was a German statesman and diplomat who oversaw the unification of Germany and served as its first chancellor from 1871 to 1890.
+Bismarck's Realpolitik and firm governance earned him the nickname Iron Chancellor (Eiserner Kanzler).

 From Junker landowner origins, Bismarck rose rapidly in Prussian politics under King Wilhelm I of Prussia.
 He served as the Prussian ambassador to Russia and France and in both houses of the Prussian parliament.
 From 1862 to 1890, he held office as the minister president and foreign minister of Prussia.
 Under Bismarck's leadership, Prussia provoked three short, decisive wars against Denmark, Austria, and France.
 After Austria's defeat in 1866, he replaced the German Confederation with the North German Confederation, which aligned the smaller North German states with Prussia while excluding Austria.
 In 1870, Bismarck secured France's defeat with support from the independent South German states before overseeing the creation of a unified German Empire under Prussian rule.
 Following Germany's unification, he was given the aristocratic title Prince of Bismarck.
 From 1871 onwards, his balance-of-power approach to diplomacy helped maintain Germany's position in a peaceful Europe.
 While averse to maritime colonialism, Bismarck acquiesced to elite and popular opinion by acquiring colonies.